 Required format Principal applicant Spouse Dependent child 3.6.
-Official cohabitation certificate, where applicable, and proof bearing the names of both partners: Shared financial commitment (mortgage, lease, joint bank accounts) and common bills (electricity, gas, telephone or Internet service) Photocopy N/A 3.7.
+At least two items of proof of your status as spouse or de facto spouse bearing your name and that of your spouse.
+The following documents are eligible: - Mortgage or lease on dwelling - Joint bank account statements - Utility bills (electricity, gas, telephone or Internet service) Photocopy N/A 3.7.
 Divorce certificate or decree or both, if the principal applicant or his or her spouse was previously married Photocopy N/A 3.8.
-Official adoption papers Photocopy N/A N/A 3.9.
-Documents indicating a change of family name, first name or date of birth Photocopy 3.10.
-Recent photo (passport size) glued at the place provided for this purpose on the Application for Selection Certificate (Form A-0520-FA) Original Depend ent child under age 18 who is accompanying one c of his paren ts 3.11.
-Declaration of parental consent authorizing the immigration of the child This declaration must be made before a notary, magistrate, judge or officer of the court and contain at least the following elements: - Family name and first name of the child - Date of birth of the child - Family name and first name of the parent accompanying the child (you or your spouse) - Consent of the non-accompanying parent expressly authorizing the permanent immigration of his or her child to Québec - Family name, first name and contact information of the non-accompanying parent, in block letters - Signature of the non-accompanying parent - Date of the declaration - Family name and first name of the notary, magistrate, judge or officer of the court, in block letters - Signature of the notary, magistrate, judge or officer of the court - Professional seal.
-Original N/A N/A 3.12.
-Identity item from the non-accompanying parent bearing his or her signature Photocopy N/A N/A 3.13.
-Certificate or court judgment indicating the exclusive assignment of custody rights to the child to the accompanying parent Certified true copy N/A 3.14.
-Act of death of the parent Certified true copy N/A
+Official adoption papers issued by authorities from the country or territory where the adoption took place Photocopy N/A N/A 3.9.
+Official documents indicating a change of family name, first name or date of birth Photocopy 3.10.
+Recent photo (passport size) glued at the place provided for this purpose on the Application for Selection Certificate (Form A-0520-FA) Original Depend ent child under age 18 who is accompanying one o f his parent ts.
+3.11.
+Declaration of parental consent authorizing the immigration of the child This declaration must be made before a notary, magistrate, judge, officer of the court, employee of a government department or agency, or a diplomatic or consular representative from your country or territory of citizenship and contain all the following elements: - Family name, first name and date of birth of the child - Family name and first name of the accompanying parent (you or your spouse) - Consent of the non-accompanying parent expressly authorizing the permanent immigration of his or her child to Québec - Family name, first name and contact information of the non-accompanying parent, in block letters, and his or her signature - Date of the declaration - Family name and first name of the notary, magistrate, judge, officer of the court, employee of a government department or agency, or the diplomatic or consular representative in block letters - Signature and professional seal of the notary, magistrate, judge, officer of the court, employee of a government department or agency, or the diplomatic or consular representative Original N/A N/A